-2.10 Mouse Operation
+2.8 Mouse Operation

-Connect the mouse to the "USB Host" interface, then operate the oscilloscope with the mouse.
-The left button, right button and scroll wheel of the mouse have the same functions as the finger touch function.
-Figure 2-8 is a schematic diagram of the mouse single click to select "Run/Stop" function under the "Menu" option in the "Short-cut Menus".
+Connect the mouse to the "USB Host" interface, and you can operate the oscilloscope through the mouse.
+The left button, right button, and click wheel of the mouse have the same functions as finger touch.
+The mouse wheel can control the size of the time base.
+Under mouse control, the screen will be automatically locked.
+The right mouse button can unlock the screen or lock the screen again.

-Figure 2-8 Mouse Cursor
+Figure 2-6 Mouse Cursor

-2.11 Connect Probe to the Oscilloscope
+2.9 Connect Probe to the Oscilloscope

-- 1) Connect the probe to the oscilloscope channel BNC connector. - 2) Connect the retractable tip on the probe to the circuit point or measured equipment.
-Be sure to connect the probe ground wire to the ground point of the circuit.
+1) Connect the probe to the oscilloscope channel Mic-OPI interface, or use an MSP-BNC adapter to connect to the BNC port.

+Attach the retractable hook on the end of the probe to the circuit point or device under test to be measured.
+Be sure to connect the probe ground lead to the ground point of the circuit